-When you bring a Rottweiler puppy into your life, developing a relationship that is loving yet respectful is important for everyone involved.
-Your puppy needs to know that it belongs to your “pack”, but also to respect your place as a leader.
+When you bring a Rottweiler puppy into your life, developing a loving yet respectful relationship is important for everyone involved.
+Your puppy needs to know that it belongs to your “pack” and respect your place as a leader.

 Although giving your puppy attention matters, the background it comes from will make a difference.
 All puppies require a lot of attention to develop meaningful bonds.
 However, puppies from abusive environments may have different socialization needs.

 The more attention your puppy gets after coming home, the better it will adjust in the long run.
-Remember that separation from its mother and siblings is mildly traumatic for a puppy.
-Your Rottie will adapt better if giving proper attention.
+Remember that a puppy’s separation from its mother and siblings is mildly traumatic.
+Your Rottie will adapt better if given proper attention.